yngong/vida/README.md

   * Location: 3_clade_designation/clade.csv
   * Description: CSV file with Nextclade-assigned clades, sequence IDs, and quality metrics.

+* Additional file needed for running CatTrees app
+  * Location: list of reassortment strain
+  * Description: one column file with reassortment strains.
+Please make sure "strain" as the header line.

 ---

-## ⚙️ Demo & Data Folders
+## ⚙️ flu folder
-* demo/ Contains example output files for reference.
-You can use this folder to explore the expected results of a typical pipeline run.

 * raw/ Contains the original input sequences and directory structures prior to processing.
 This can be used to replicate the full test pipeline.

 * ack_table/Supplementary Table 1_acknowledgement_table.xlsx Supplementary Table 1 in our manuscript.
-I gratefully acknowledge the authors, originating and submitting laboratories of the sequences from GISAID’s EpiFlu™ Database on which this research is based.
-The list is detailed below.
+We gratefully acknowledge the authors, originating and submitting laboratories of the sequences from GISAID’s EpiFlu™ Database on which this research is based.

 ## 👨‍💼 Author & Contributions